skysheng7/AI_bias_in_farming/README.md

     - New to git and GitHub?
 Please follow the official [setup guide](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) to get started.

-2. To run text-to-image or image-to-text models yourself, you'll need to set up API authentication:
+2. To run text-to-image(T2I) or image-to-text(I2T) models yourself, you'll need to set up API authentication:

-    - Create a file named `.env` in the project's root directory
-    - Add your API keys to this file in the following format:
+    - Create a file named `.env` in the project's root directory.
+Add your API keys to this file in the following format:

         ```
         OPENAI_API_KEY=your_openai_key_here